lntreter/Teknofest-Bioponik/README.md

 # Teknofest-Bioponik
-A Python Framework Kivy App that we used on our device to show ş
+A Python Framework Kivy App that we used on our device to show in Teknofest.